Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 Explain how each task supports the commander's intent.

 **Outcome**
-Broader understanding improves judgment at the lowest level.
+A broader understanding improves judgment at the lowest level.

 Chapter: Noncommissioned Officers - Seeing the Bigger Picture